Texas Tech Fulbright Scholars

 Please note that if a faculty or administrator receives a Fulbright award several arrangements need to be made and resources need to be allocated in advance to cover for the grantee absence, and thus, is important to inform your department/college about your application plans ahead of time.

-Prospective applicants also need to notify Dr. Abigail Swingen, Associate Vice President in the Office of Research & Innovation and Dr. Rob Stewart, Senior Vice Provost about their intentions to apply for a Fulbright award.
+Prospective applicants also need to notify Dr. Stephanie J. Jones, Faculty Fellow in the Office of Research & Innovation and Dr. Rob Stewart, Senior Vice Provost about their intentions to apply for a Fulbright award.

 TTU Resources for Prospective Applicants